taiyu-len/continuation-behavior-tree/README.md

 An WIP implementation of behavior trees using continuations designed to be built on asio

+A Behavior is an object that can be called via `void(Continuation)` and `void()`
+These functions are responsible for initializing the state (if there is any) and calling the continuation with a status once it and its subnodes (if the exist) are done whatever it is doing, this may happen much later as the continuation can be posted to an event queue or somewhere else. the first version sets the continuation, while the second uses the existing or default continuation.

-The Behavior tree is simply a Handler, which can be posted to an Executor.
+A Continuation is a object that can be called like `void(Status)`

 The internals of a behavior tree are composed of a few types of nodes